ryanbomo/SmartWordCSE2010/README.md

     a.  check to make sure each word is valid

        -If the word has ANY non-alphabet characters, the word is ignored.

        -Currently an issue of ignoring the last word of a sentence, due to punctuation.

     b. each valid word is inserted

        - On insertion, if it's not in the trie, it is added

        - If it is in the trie, then the weight is incremented by 1

 3. Guess by traversing the trie and returning highest weighted words that could possibly start with letters typed so far

     a.

 4. Evaluate our accuracy

-        If accurate, increment weight of word by 1
+	-If accurate, increment weight of word by 1

-        If Inaccurate but target is in trie, increment weight of correct word by 1
+       	-If Inaccurate but target is in trie, increment weight of correct word by 1

-        If Inaccurate but target is not in trie, add to trie and set weight to 1
+       	-If Inaccurate but target is not in trie, add to trie and set weight to 1

 ## Implementation